Naggafin/Creating-search-filters-with-django-filter/README.md

 With the models and serializers properly set up, we're now ready to create our FilterSet and views.

 # Creating the FilterSet
-At the heart of Django Filters lies the FilterSet class, which functions similarly to a Django ModelForm class but is used to filter a model's queryset rather than create or update a model instance.
-The FilterSet can be configured to filter the queryset based on user input either by defining the filters explicitly or by using a Meta class.
-There are two ways to define which fields to filter in a FilterSet Meta class: by providing a list of field names, which will always filter using `__exact`, or by providing a dictionary where the key is the field name and the value is a list of lookup expressions.
-The latter approach allows for more nuanced filtering, such as filtering CharFields by `__icontains` instead of `__exact`.
+At the heart of Django Filters lies the `FilterSet` class, which functions similarly to a Django `ModelForm` class but is used to filter a model's queryset rather than create or update a model instance.
+The `FilterSet` can be configured to filter the queryset based on user input either by defining the filters explicitly or by using a `Meta` class.
+There are two ways to define which fields to filter in a `FilterSet` `Meta` class: by providing a list of field names, which will always filter using `__exact`, or by providing a dictionary where the key is the field name and the value is a list of lookup expressions.
+The latter approach allows for more nuanced filtering, such as filtering CharField by `__icontains` instead of `__exact`.

-It's also worth noting that filters inside of a FilterSet can span relationships using the double underscore syntax.
-For instance, to filter the books by author's name, you can use `author__name` as a filter field in the FilterSet class.
+It's also worth noting that filters inside of a `FilterSet` can span relationships using the double underscore syntax.
+For instance, to filter the books by author's name, you can use `author__name` as a filter field in the `FilterSet` class.

-By default, fields within the FilterSet are optional, unlike Django Forms where all fields are required by default.
+By default, fields within the `FilterSet` are optional, unlike Django Forms where all fields are required by default.
 This is because the user may not want to search by all available parameters, but only a few.
-The FilterSet class can handle this by intelligently not including filters that have not been supplied a value.
+The `FilterSet` class can handle this by intelligently not including filters that have not been supplied a value.

-In this tutorial, we will create FilterSets for Author and Book: AuthorFilter and BookFilter.
-BookFilter filters the title and author using `__icontains`, with author being an explicitly defined field so we can have it span relationships, and keeps genre with `__exact` as it has accompanying choices.
-It will also have two explicitly defined fields for specifying price: `min_price` and `max_price`.
-AuthorFilter will only filter an author's name by using `__icontains`.
-We will use the FilterSet class from `django_filters.restframework` to allow for REST API usage, rather than the standard FilterSet class from `django_filters`.
+In this tutorial, we will create FilterSets for `Author` and `Book`: `AuthorFilter` and `BookFilter`. `BookFilter` filters the title and author using `__icontains`, with author being an explicitly defined field so we can have it span relationships, and keeps genre with `__exact` as it has accompanying choices.
+It will also have two explicitly defined fields for specifying price: `min_price` and `max_price`. `AuthorFilter` will only filter an author's name by using `__icontains`.
+We will use the FilterSet class from `django_filters.restframework` to allow for REST API usage, rather than the standard `FilterSet` class from `django_filters`.
 To do so, create a file filters.py within the books app and add the code provided:

 ```python
 # books/filters.py